GPSxtreme/mcp-coinglass/README.md

 ```

 An .env.sample file is included as a reference; copy it to .env and fill in your key.
+**NOTE: All the available tools require an upgraded coinglass api plan to work**

 ## Running the Server with an MCP Client